 This is something you can easily prepare ahead of time to decrease the stress you may feel about the childbirth process.

 Here are some items that I have seen my patients find useful during this time.

 Before and during labor

-- Slippers to walk the halls.
+- Slippers.
 You may choose to walk the halls of the labor and delivery unit, and it is useful to have some comfortable slippers.

-- Pillow and blanket from home.
+- Pillow and blanket.
 While the hospital provides pillows and warm blankets, it’s nice to have something comfortable from home.

-- Toiletries: toothbrush, toothpaste, deodorant, shower gel, basic makeup and hair ties
+- Toiletries.
+Don’t forget toothbrush, toothpaste, deodorant, shower gel, basic makeup and hair ties.

-- Electronics: phone charger, aux cable to listen to music in your room, camera, spare battery for camera, tablet with movies downloaded and headphones
+- Electronics.
+You’ll need things like a phone charger, aux cable to listen to music in your room, camera, spare battery for camera, tablet with movies downloaded and headphones.

 - Loose, comfortable clothing.
 There is nothing wrong with wearing pants now!

 - Toiletries plus a towel from home is always a good idea.